Verona Italy: 10 Beautiful Reasons Why It Is Worth Visiting

 Church Trails, Verona, Italy

-This foundation has prepared routes you can follow, and they have volunteers to guide you in discovering each pilgrimage site in the city.
-Their itineraries are called Rebirth From Water, Rebirth From Earth, and Rebirth From Heaven.
+To get the most out of your visit, consider the checking foundation created by the diocese of Verona, Verona Minor Hierusalem.
+This foundation offers routes you can follow, and they have volunteers to guide you in discovering each pilgrimage site in the city.

 The itinerary, Rebirth From Water, includes six churches on the left of the Adige River.
 These churches are the church of San Giovanni in Valle, Santi Siro and Libera, Santo Stefano, San Giorgio in Braida, San Pietro Martire, and Santa Maria in Organo.
-Following this itinerary, you’ll have a religious and environmental immersion along the river Adige with picturesque views of its hilly banks.

 Rebirth From Earth itinerary also includes six churches, San Zeno in Oratorio, San Lorenzo, Sante Teuteria and Tosca, Sant’Eufemia, San Giovanni in Foro, and San Benedetto al Monte.
-The route follows the old Via Postumia, the road that runs in the heart of Verona.
-This route will traverse you to the historic city center, passing ruins, a castle, and a palace to give you insight into the history of Verona.

-Last but not least is the itinerary, Rebirth From Heaven.
-It includes the churches in the multicultural district in Verona of Veronetta, Santa Toscana, Santa Maria del Paradiso, San Tommaso, San Paolo, and SS.
+It includes the churches in the multicultural district in Verona of Veronetta: Santa Toscana, Santa Maria del Paradiso, San Tommaso, San Paolo, and SS.
 Nazaro and Celso.
-In this itinerary, you will find heavenly experiences, from music to art and to an impressive reliquary.
+This journey is a harmonious blend of history, traditions, music, and art — an experience that metaphorically represents the human journey from earthly existence to celestial transcendence.

 Statue of Paolo Veronese, Verona, Italy